 A lovely jewel box of a home, the Cyrus Murphy House, named for the architect who designed it for his own family, is one of the two earliest modernist houses in Lincoln (the other being the Henry Hoover House, with each predating the more famous Gropius House).
-The Cyrus Murphy House was expanded by renowned modernist Lincoln architect, Henry Hoover, as well as a more recent addition from Gary Wolf Architects.
+The Cyrus Murphy House was originally quite modest and was significantly expanded by renowned modernist Lincoln architect, Henry Hoover, as well as a more recent addition from Gary Wolf Architects.
 The stewardship of the house has been impeccable, by Hoover’s daughter and son-in-law over the last four of five decades.

 The property is located a private drive on old farmland off of Tower Road.
 Light streams in from abundant large windows.
 The indoor-outdoor relationship and views are nothing short of Zen perfection.
 Paths guide you through native plantings and a wooded hill provides serenity.
 The upper floor contains a front-to-back master suite.
 There is an additional bedroom, full bath, and an office on this floor.
 The main level has a flowing open plan.
 The most recent addition renovated and opened the kitchen into an eat-in/lounge area centered on the house’s second fireplace.